-Cerro Bayo Snowboarding: Fun Terrain, Jaw Dropping Landscapes, and Top End Places to Eat
+Cerro Bayo Snowboarding: Fun Terrain, Jaw Dropping Landscapes

 For park rats, there are two small parks to get your jib on however the free riding is the reason to add this destination to your list.
 A series of steep tree runs lead you back down to the base with a consistent fall line and natural drops and hits.
 As you head back up, and the chair lifts pop above tree line, you are immediately gifted with an epic view of surrounding Patagonia, and a gateway to some of the best backcountry splitboarding around.

 Bariloche based Cerro Catedral resort is Patagonia’s big boy.
 Opened in 1938, the European style ski center has huge amounts of terrain with both in-bounds and backcountry offering snowboarders some seriously fun days to explore.